bwHPC Symposium 2023

 box([

-#image("images/cell-sorting-start.png", width: 49.5%)
+#image("images/cell_sorting_start.png", width: 49.5%)

-#place(top+left, dx: 10pt, dy: 10pt, rect(text("A", fill: white), fill: uni-dark-blue, inset: 10pt))
+#place(top+left, dx: 10pt, dy: 10pt, rect(text("A", fill: white), fill: uni_dark_blue, inset: 10pt))

 ]),